 Together with the period, sets the rate at which the output changes.
 Useful range is between 0 and 1, with higher values causing the input value to be tracked more quickly.
-For instance, a setting of 0.9 causes the output value to go 90% of the way towards the input value in each period integ-Integrator loadrt integ [count=N|names=name1[,name2...]]
+For instance, a setting of 0.9 causes the output value to go 90% of the way towards the input value in each period integ - Integrator with gain pin and windup limits loadrt integ [count=N|names=name1[,name2...]]